The video is prepared by the Paris Institute of Advanced Study

 The grant provides “a team of early career researchers time and space for thought and discussion in the best research environments Europe has to offer.
 During a period of up to three years, teams benefit from a series of short stays (i.e. between one and two weeks, two to three times a year) in participating institutes”.
 More about the application can be found here.

-The project team will be hosted by The Paris Institute for Advanced Study, the Netherlands Institute for Advanced Study (Amsterdam), the Madrid Institute for advanced Study and the Swedish Collegium for Advanced Study (Uppsala) for a series of short stays in 2020-2023.
+The project team is hosted by The Paris Institute for Advanced Study, the Madrid Institute for advanced Study, the Swedish Collegium for Advanced Study (Uppsala), and the Netherlands Institute for Advanced Study (Amsterdam) for a series of two-week stays in 2020-2023.

 The project team hosted two panels at the European Consortium for Political Research (ECPR) general conference: “Corruption and Anti-Corruption in Empirical Research: Methodological, Ethical and Security Challenges” and “Measuring Political Corruption - How to Hit a Moving Target?”, which took place online 24-28 August 2020.
 The participants discussed various novel methods of measuring corruption, methods of data collection and analysis, as well as ethics and security issues in corruption research.

 The project team presented the project idea at a three-hour internal webinar at the Institute for Advanced Study in Paris and received feedback from an interdisciplinary team of scholars, including anthropology, sociology, and history, see here

 The discussant of the presentation was Alena Ledeneva, Professor of Politics and Society at University College London.

 The project idea is discussed at a co-creation session at the 4th Interdisciplinary Corruption Research Forum "Varieties of (anti)corruption: Learning from the past for the future” and receives feedback from the interdisciplinary group of junior scholars as well as advisory board members of the Interdisciplinary Corruption Research Network.